 Dr. Erbacher is a clinical associate professor in the School Psychology Program at PCOM.
 A New England native, she moved to New York to pursue her B.A. degree from Hofstra in School Psychology from Temple University.
 As a certified school psychologist and licensed psychologist, Dr. Erbacher has worked for the Delaware County Intermediate Unit (DCIU) since 1999 and is delighted to have joined the PCOM faculty in 2007.
-Dr. Erbacher's expertise focuses on counseling high school students, supervision of School Psychology Interns, and most notably, crisis prevention and intervention, grief and
+Dr. Erbacher's expertise focuses on providing mental health support, supervision of School Psychology Interns, and most notably, crisis prevention and intervention, grief and